vmware/vic/doc/design/docker-rename.md

 Robot scripts will be written to test the following:

 1. VM reconfiguration:
-  - After a containerVM is created, use govc to check the display name (containerName-containerID) and datastore folder name (containerID).
+  - After a containerVM is created, use govc to check the display name (containerName-containerShortID) and datastore folder name (containerID).

 2. Docker support for rename:
   - The basic functionality of `docker rename`